tpf/soc/standards-of-conduct.md

 ## 1. Purpose

 The Perl Foundation believes our community should be truly open for everyone.
-As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity, sexual orientation, disability, ethnicity, religion, or country of origin.
+As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, gender identity and expression, sexual orientation, disability, ethnicity, religion, or country of origin.
 This code of conduct outlines our expectations for participant behavior.
-We invite all sponsors, volunteers, speakers, attendees, vendors, and other participants to help us realize a safe and positive conference experience for everyone.
+We invite all speakers, attendees, sponsors, volunteers, vendors, and other participants to help us realize a safe and positive conference experience for everyone.

 ## 2. Scope

-We expect all event participants (sponsors, volunteers, speakers, attendees, vendors, and other guests) to abide by this code of conduct at all conference venues and conference-related social events.
+We expect all event participants (speakers, attendees, sponsors, volunteers, vendors, and other guests) to abide by this code of conduct at all conference venues and conference-related social events.